Exclusive: Boris joins father Stanley and brothers Max, Leo and Jo for BSA launch of new Marco Polo book

 He added: “Dad and I covered the last 5,000 kilometres together, so seeing Boris climb aboard a BSA to help launch the book felt like a very fitting Johnson family finale.”

-Luke Gregory is the head of BSA UK and co-owner alongside Haydon Chart of The Old Palace, a 17th century pub in Kings Langley.
+Luke Gregory is the head of BSA UK and co-owner alongside Haydon Chart of The Old Palace, a beautiful 17th century pub in Kings Langley.

 He said: “BSA is at the heart of this story, so it is a real honour to welcome Stanley, Boris and Max here to celebrate a journey that began on two 500cc Shooting Stars more than 60 years ago.